The Israel-Palestinian Problem: A Biblical Solution

 All attempted Israel-Palestinian peace plans overlook what God has said about restored Israel and the East Bank.
 The original Promised Land includes lands on the east bank of the Jordan River, given to the tribes of Reuben, Gad and half the tribe of Manasseh as their inheritance (Numbers 32, Joshua 13:15-23; Jeremiah 30:3).
 Gilead, and Bashan (which are famous pasture lands on the east side of the Jordan River) are part of Israel's original as well as restored inheritance (Jeremiah 50:19; Micah 7:14).

 "But I will bring Israel back to their own pasture, and they will graze on Carmel and Bashan; their appetite will be satisfied on the hills of Ephraim and Gilead."
 (Jeremiah 50:19)

 "O LORD, protect your people with your shepherd's staff; lead your flock, your special possession.
 Though they live alone in a thicket on the heights of Mount Carmel, let them graze in the fertile pastures of Bashan and Gilead as they did long ago."
 (Micah 7:14)

-According to God’s plan, in terms of relationship with the state of Israel, a moderate Arab state (for example, Egypt), a radical Arab state (for example, Syria) will have a positive relationship with Israel.
-The trio will form an axis of blessing from God for the world.
-God will make the Middle East a peaceful place as He brings together these irreconcilable forces which have been behind the turmoil and war in the region for so long.
+According to God's plan, a moderate Arab state (for example, Egypt) and a radical Arab state (for example, Syria), will have a positive relationship with Israel.
+The trio will form an axis of blessing for the world.
+God will make the Middle East a peaceful place as He brings together these irreconcilable forces which have been behind the turmoil in the region for so long.